 We’d like to thank Gyles for his advice and insight on stretching after a workout.
 If you take this advice to heart and stretch before after your workouts, we’re sure you’ll be feeling better!

-If you’re a Bidvine pro and you want to share your expertise with potential customers through a pro post, please e-mail email@example.com.
+Are you a professional on Bidvine?
+We'd love to hear from you!
+If you want to share your expertise with potential customers through a pro post, please e-mail email@example.com.